komidore64/k84/README.md

 ## characteristics

 - 70% layout
-- powered by a teensy2
+- powered by a teensy2 (with tmk?)
 - layered case/body
+- backlighting?

 I want to have as many keys as possible for gaming purposes while maintaining a compact size.
 The size of the Happy Hacking Keyboard Pro is nice for typing/programming, but having to chord keys during games isn't a trivial task.